Priya744/Brain-tumor-classification-using-vision-transformer-ViT-/README.md

 Dataset:
 https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri
 Brain tumor classification dataset contains 2,870 mri images for training and 394 images for testing the model.
+These images are divided into 4 categories: glioma tumor, meningioma tumor, pituitary tumor, and no tumor.